-A virtual career path that’s viable for military Veterans - A push to engage Veterans with cyber skills is currently taking place, as more businesses look to utilise the unique skills of this group.
+A push to engage veterans with cyber skills is currently taking place, as more businesses look to utilise the unique skills of this group.

 Something that can only improve the nation’s digital security, says James Hadley, CEO and founder of cyber security company Immersive Labs.
 It’s the power behind the new Veteran Digital Cyber Academy (VDCA), focused on creating the next generation of cyber security professionals through interactive learning.

-It is estimated that there will be 3.5 million cyber security job openings by 2021, with around 45% of businesses already claiming to have a shortage of cyber security skills.
-However, it’s not just organisations that are struggling due to the lack of security talent – more than two-thirds of security professionals state that they are too busy with their current workloads to carry out skill development and training.
-Damning statistics, but ones that highlight an age-old problem in cyber security: the rise of cyber crime.
-(And the fact that cyber crime is expected to cost the world US$6 trillion a year by 2021 doesn’t help matters either.)
-Despite this doom and gloom there is still hope, as many avenues can be utilised to sway the balance.
+Currently, there are a huge number of vacancies for those with the skills necessary to take up a role in cyber security, with around 45% of businesses claiming to have a shortage of appropriately trained employees.
+And it’s not just organisations that are struggling due to a lack of cyber-related talent – more than two-thirds of security professionals say they are too busy with their current workloads to carry out the necessary skills development and training.
+These statistics serve as a depressingly clear illustration of just how serious is the problem of increasing cyber crime.
+The good news, though, is that there is still hope, as many avenues can be utilised to sway the balance.

-One such resource not yet being fully utilised is the Armed Forces, especially when just over 15,000 Service men and women leave the military in the UK every year.
-Cyber security would be a fantastic career path for the 900,000 or so Veterans of working age, especially when it is thought that 200,000 are currently unemployed or inactive.
-General Sir Richard Barrons KCB CBE, who served with the UK military and is among those leading the charge for more ex-military to enter tech, says, ‘The transferable skills of the Veteran community are a national resource and have a vital role to play in supporting the security and prosperity of the nation.’
+One resource not yet being fully utilised is the Armed Forces, especially when just over 15,000 Service men and women leave the military in the UK every year.
+Cyber security would be a fantastic career path for the 900,000 or so veterans of working age, especially when it is thought that 200,000 are currently unemployed or inactive.
+General Sir Richard Barrons KCB CBE, who served with the UK military and is among those leading the charge for more ex-military to enter tech, says, ‘The transferable skills of the veteran community are a national resource, and have a vital role to play in supporting the security and prosperity of the nation.’

 It almost goes without saying that those who have served in the military possess desired qualities that are hard to come by in everyday life.
 Their leadership skills are unmatched, their handling of crisis-management scenarios is highly sought after and their problem-solving skills are leagues above the rest.
 And it is worth remembering they have had to combine all of these in some of the world’s toughest conditions.